 “But our logo is only shown twice!”

-These are the obvious cues for me and now hopefully for you.
-But let me give you a few more examples for cases where it doesn’t seem quite so obvious.
+These, of course, are obvious cues for me and hopefully for you.
+But let me give you a few more examples of cases where the distinction isn’t so obvious.
 And if you could pardon my sales pitch in the process, I’d appreciate it.

 Sales Pitch: We at Peanut Labs realized the need for easier access to research sample which is why we built Samplify, a self-serve automated sampling tool.

 Educational: Researchers need easier access to research sample.
 There are a number of self-serve automated systems that do this.
 Some of the basic features of these tools include…